himanshubhatt203-cmd/Cattle-Breed-Classification-Himanshu_Bhatt-25SCS1003001349-IILM_GN/README.md

 # Cattle Breed Classification

 ## Overview
-This project is a deep learning based cattle breed classification system developed using Python and PyTorch.
-It predicts the breed of cattle from an input image and also provides a GUI-based interface for easy use.
+This project is a deep learning-based system designed to classify different cattle breeds from images.
+It uses a trained convolutional neural network (CNN) model built with PyTorch to accurately predict the breed of cattle from an input image.
+The project also includes a graphical user interface (GUI) for easy interaction and demonstration.

+## Objective
+The aim of this project is to apply machine learning techniques to solve a real-world agricultural problem by automating the identification of cattle breeds, which can assist in livestock management, research, and productivity improvement.

 ## Features
 - Image-based cattle breed prediction
-- Trained deep learning model
+- Pre-trained deep learning model
-- GUI interface
+- GUI interface for user-friendly interaction
+- Confidence score display
 - Label mapping using JSON
+- Modular code structure (training, evaluation, prediction)
-- Test images included
+- Data preprocessing and training pipeline included

 ## Technologies Used
 - Python